 Where can I get humanized NSG mice?

 If you’re interested in humanized NSG mice, you’re in luck!
-We currently have special pricing on our hu-CD34 NSG models (which we routinely engraft to reduce wait-time), in addition to our hu-NSG PBMC and hu-BLT models that are available upon request.
-And if you are interested in using or learning more about NSG mice, don’t forget to check out the NSG resources page where you can find useful information about housing these mice at your facility, related NSG-based strains and breakthrough research using NSG mice.
+We have readily available hu-CD34 and hu-PBMC engrafted mice.
+Furthermore, we are continually developing new NSG variants that support different ratios of specific human immune cell populations.
+Check out our immune-humanized webinar to learn more.
+And if you are interested in using or learning more about NSG mice, don’t forget to check out the NSG resources page.
+Here, you can find useful information about housing these mice at your facility, FAQs, related NSG-based strains, and breakthrough research using NSG mice.

 Want to learn more about our PDX models for cancer research?